-The gold and chrome design make this microphone a truly stunning piece of recording equipment, and certainly, one that will look professional in any recording set up.
+The gold and chrome design make this microphone a stunning piece of recording equipment, and indeed, one that will look professional in any recording setup.

 It’s not all about aesthetics, though.
 This microphone is capable of producing some amazingly high-quality sound.

 It features a 1.8-micron aluminum ribbon that captures vocals beautifully and produces smooth lows and natural highs.

 This ribbon microphone also records with a figure-8 bidirectional pattern.
 This allows you to mic-share with a guest or co-host and talk on either side without one of you sounding quieter.

 It has a frequency range of 20Hz-18KHz too, which is ideal for capturing natural sound across a wide range of vocal tones.